 Six discussion board assignments will be spread over the five weeks, as well as one-hour Zoom meetings on the six Mondays, at 1 p.m. and evenings at 6 p.m.
 Central time.
 You may attend either one each week.
-Attendance at five of the twelve, as well as the Blackboard interactions, is required for a certificate.
+Participation in at least four of the twelve, as well as the Blackboard interactions, is required for a certificate.
 The last events of the course will be the Zoom sessions on July 7.

 This course has been approved by Discipleship Ministries as an advanced course in Lay Servant Ministries.
 It provides the required 10 contact hours.